-7 Things Startups Need to Know When Employing Staff for the First Time
+7 Things Startups Need to Know When First Employing Staff

 If you’ve never worked in HR or recruitment, you might not know the ins and outs of hiring new talent.
 The process may seem simple, ask questions and see if you like the candidate.
 However, there are more steps and factors to be aware of when hiring for your startup or established business.